EdgelessPE/ept/doc/en/nep/workflow/5-common.md

   * First, execute the uninstallation workflow and the corresponding reverse workflow of the installation workflow of the old package, then execute the installation workflow of the new package

 ## Expandable
-In expandable packages, ept will invoke the expandable workflow before installation or update.
+In expandable packages, ept will invoke the expandable workflow (`expand.toml`) before installation or update.